Revels Sea Chantey Sing Song Sheet

 If a man’s a sailor he will get along,

-if he's not then he's sure in Hell.
+if he’s not, then he’s sure in Hell.

 The ship is in the harbor, love,